-The Insurance Intermediaries Rules, made in accordance with The Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 2021 ("the Commission"), are set out in this document.
+The Insurance Intermediaries Rules, made in accordance with The Insurance Managers and Insurance Intermediaries (Bailiwick of Guernsey) Law, 20021 ("the Law"), are set out in this document.

-Guidance, provided by the Guernsey Financial Services Commission ("the Commission") is set out in blue boxes.
+Guidance, provided by the Guernsey Financial Services Commission ("the Commission") is set out in shaded boxes.